01 of 50

 04 of 50

 Distressed Wood Belongs in the Beach Bedroom

 Wood with a distressed finish, as if it might have spent time in the waves, is a must-have in the beach bedroom.
 No overly shiny or perfect finishes here.
-Nor do you need a matching set of furniture, as shown so beautifully in this beach-inspired room from Jenny Keenan Interior Design.Continue to 5 of 50 below.
+Nor do you need a matching set of furniture, as proven so beautifully in this beach-inspired room from Jenny Keenan Interior Design.Continue to 5 of 50 below.

 05 of 50

 The spirit of the sea is a natural one, so it makes sense that you'll find plenty of natural elements, such as wood, bamboo, sea grass, and rattan in a beach-inspired room.
 Here, Tracery Interiors used a weathered bed, as well as sea life artwork, to bring the beach vibe into the space.Continue to 6 of 50 below.

 06 of 50

 Add Color in a Child's Beach BedroomContinue to 7 of 50 below.

 07 of 50